NEONATAL CEREBELLAR CORTICAL DEGENERATION

 "DRUNKEN" OR TUMBLING PUPPY SYNDROME

 The Animal Health Trust in the UK has identified a genetic marker and developed a genetic test for Neonatal Cerebellar Cortical Degeneration and this is considered to be cause of this syndrome.
 If you have an affected puppy then both parents are carriers.
 Any normal littermates can be tested to see if they are clear or carriers genetically.
-Please read more HERE.
+This test is available from many labs offering genetic testing for dogs.

 A puppy is slower to walk than its